fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 7)Click submit button

 Expected Result: Expected Result: Sign in, open the Bank's internal transfers form and don't create the transfer.

+71)
+Title : Invalid internal transfer because transfer accounts are the same.

+Pre-condition:

+1)Exists a user
+2)Exists an Individual Savings
+3)Exists an Individual Checking

+Date: 21/03/2022

+Steps to reproduce:
+1)Introduce a correct username and password : jsmith@demo.io-Demo123!.
+2)Click submit the form
+3)Click on "transfer between accounts".
+4)Select the account Individual Checkings.
+5)Select the account Individual Checkings.
+6)Introduce 10 dollars
+7)Click submit button

+Expected Result: Expected Result: Sign in, open the Bank's internal transfers form and don't create the transfer.